 A great way to do this is to get an automatic savings app.
-I reviewed two new apps that started in 2017 and found that both work really well, simple and painless to use, see Two apps to automate your savings.
+I reviewed two new apps, Chip and Plum, that started in 2017 and found that both work really well.
+They are simple and painless to use, see Two apps to automate your savings.
 There is a code for a £10 bonus when you start to use one of them!

 Think about opening a new account for your emergency fund – it’s a good idea to have an emergency fund in a separate account so you aren’t tempted to dip into it too often.
 Don’t put the money in any bank that you owe money to of course – you could join a credit union based on where you live or work or the type of work you do, see Find Your Credit Union.